WillCusick/PoliViz/README.md

-# PoliViz
+# HashRace
-Visualization of live tweets
+Visualization of the epic battles that occur on the Twittersphere!